ammar-ahmed22/FlowmodoroiOS/README.md

 ```bash
 make simulator
 ```
-> Note: Running `make` on it's own will try to run the app on personal device (connected by USB or through Wi-Fi), this may or may not work as it requires a developer certificate to be installed on the phone.
+> NOTE: Running `make` on it's own will try to run the app on personal device (connected by USB or through Wi-Fi), this may or may not work as it requires a developer certificate to be installed on the phone.
 It may also require the device to be logged into my iCloud account.